 What is the new total estimate of closing costs and cash to close based on changes during escrow?

 The loan estimate and closing disclosure are designed to be easily compared by a buyer so that they can understand how the loan estimate changed during the transaction.
-The closing disclosure will contain a section titled “Calculating Cash to Close” with side by side comparisons between your original loan estimate and your final loan.
+The closing disclosure will contain a section titled “Calculating Cash to Close” with side-by-side comparisons between your original loan estimate and your final loan.

 In general, the closing disclosure works like the game show “The Price is Right.”
 If the closing disclosure is equal or less than the loan estimate, you’re a winner and can proceed to the closing after three business days.